Caltech-IPAC/rapid/docs/source/pl/pl.rst

 .. warning::
-    This section explains the Roman tessellation schema using large sky tiles, for illustration purposes only (large tiles are easier to list and plot).
+    This section explains the Roman tessellation scheme using large sky tiles, for illustration purposes only (large tiles are easier to list and plot).
     Much smaller tiles will be adopted for the RAPID pipeline, as discussed below in the section entitled Reference Images.